 - In an effort to help, the first Sheriff Truman hired an actor to play their son, out and about experiencing adventures in the world and loving his parents very much, whilst keeping both Lucy and Andy on staff, despite them being delusional.

 - The second Sheriff Truman was then charged by the first Sheriff Truman to manage the situation, making sure that Wally paid his “parents” the occasional visit.
-In his first meeting with Wally, it’s clear that he finds the whole situation peculiar.
+The purpose of this particular meeting is to allow Lucy and Andy to clean out their son’s room, to help them move on.

-- “Wally” is therefore not Lucy and Andy’s real son, just an aspiring actor (and not a very good one).
-This is why he runs through the obvious movie clichées!
+- “Wally” is therefore not Lucy and Andy’s real son, just an aspiring actor (and not a very good one) trying to earn a few extra bucks every now and then.
+Still, you can see how both Sheriff Truman and “Wally” are taken aback about the seriousness of the situation.

 I watched the Wally scene again with this new theory in mind.
 And it convinced me: